CarpeTelam/cv3-developer-tools/README.md

 ## Atom Usage

 If you use Atom (https://atom.io) you can install the `Atom Build package` (https://atom.io/packages/build) and the `npm/apm task runner package` (https://atom.io/packages/build-npm-apm) and you will be able to set Atom Build to run `npm: update` from the list of targets.
-Once setup correctly you can make changes to your files and when you are ready to push them up to the server you can hit `Cmd Alt B / Ctrl Alt B / F9` to have all modified files updated on the server.
+Once setup correctly you can make changes to your files and when you are ready to push them up to the server you can hit `Cmd Alt B / Ctrl Alt B / F9` to have all modified files updated on the server or even have them build on save!

 ## TODO